 Does the email mention a payday loan you don’t recognize?

-Some of the names scammers use reference payday loan providers, specifically Ace Cash Services.
+Some of the names scammers use reference payday loan providers, specifically Ace Cash Services (note that this is NOT the same as Ace Cash Express, a well-known payday lender).
 Most of the sent emails have the domain name “Google” and use the words “payday,” “paydaycash,” or “paydayloan” in the email address.

 If you’ve never taken out a payday loan or other short-term loan, there’s a good chance you’re dealing with attempted fraud.
 Report it to the authorities immediately.